-Vytautas is an associate professor at the Institute.
+Vytautas is Associate professor at the Institute.

 Vytautas obtained his PhD from Vilnius University in 2013.
 He holds an MA in Comparative Politics from Vilnius University and BSc in Economics and Business Administration from the Stockholm School of Economics in Riga (SSE Riga).